geraintluff/jsfx-ui-lib/README.md

 ### `ui_pad1(pixels)`, `ui_pad2(xpixels, ypixels)`, `ui_pad4(left, top, right, bottom)`

 This insets the current viewport by an appropriate amount in each direction.
 The three numbered variants are for different numbers of arguments.
-If any of the padding values is a negative number, the default padding for that direction is used.
+If any of the padding values is `-1`, the default padding for that direction is used.

 It does *not* change the stack.

 ### `ui_padding(hpadding, vpadding);`

 This sets the default padding for each direction.
-If you supply a negative number for either, the padding in that direction is unchanged.
+If you supply `-1` for either, the padding in that direction is unchanged.

 ## Graphics